GramGra07/GentrifiedAppsUtil/Writerside/topics/Setup-Instructions.md

 Then, simply wait for it to build and run the project.
 You should see a window pop up with the simulator running.

+**Note: If an error code appears talking about JavaFX, follow the instructions below.**

 Only paste the codes for actions as in ```.addWaypoint()``` and not the ```PathBuilder```

+## JavaFX Error

+Follow these steps to allow it to discover JavaFX:

+File -> Project Structure -> Dependencies -> HeatseekerSimulatorJAR -> + -> JAR/AAR -> Path to project \lib\javafx.base.jar

+Then do it again, except with the following jars:

+- javafx.controls.jar
+- javafx.fxml.jar
+- javafx.graphics.jar

+After adding all of these, click apply and then OK.
+Then sync with gradle and try running the project again.